probate

 Our hourly rates for the members of the Private Client team are as follows:

-Our rates are reviewed annually, and any changes notified to clients.
-In addition to the rates above, VAT is charged at the rate applicable, currently 20%.
+Our rates are reviewed annually, and any changes will be communicated to clients in advance.
+All fees are subject to VAT at the prevailing rate, currently 20%.

-In order to provide a cost and time efficient service, the majority of the routine work on estates is carried out by paralegals and junior solicitors and is supervised by more senior colleagues some of the team members are affiliate members of the Society of Trust and Estate Practitioners and/or Solicitors for the Elderly.
+To provide a cost- and time-efficient service, the majority of routine estate administration work is carried out by paralegals and junior solicitors under the supervision of senior colleagues.
+Several team members are affiliate members of the Society of Trust and Estate Practitioners and/or Solicitors for the Elderly.

 The key stages of the work involved in administering an estate are as follows: